ssmiller25/vropscli/USAGE.md

 ```
 vropscli --user adminuser --password SuperSecurePass1234 --host vrops12.mydomain.com
 ```
-You may also save the credentials to a local file.
-WARNING: This file should be protected with OS level permission.
+You may also save the credentials to a local file, $HOME/.vropscli.yml  WARNING: This file should be protected with OS level permission.
 ANYONE with this file will have credentials to your vROps system!!!
 While the password is encoded to prevent simple reading, a sophisticated attacker could obtain this password.
 To save your credentail:
 ```
 vropscli --user adminuser --password SuperSecurePass1234 --host vrops12.mydomain.com saveCliCred
 ```